hajarsaihi/teamBayliss/README.md

 ## Getting Started

-To run the code on your localhost please download the file 'final_website'.
+To run on your localhost please download the directory 'final_website'.

-Once downloaded please run the 'final_database_friha.py' to create and populate the database called 'final_data.db'.
+Once downloaded please open and run the 'final_database_friha.py' to create and populate the database called 'final_data.db'.

 ### The softwares required